TanStack/router/docs/guide/ssr.md

 ---
-id: ssr-and-streaming
+id: ssr
-title: SSR & Streaming
+title: SSR
 ---

-Server Side Rendering (SSR) and Streaming are two different concepts that are often confused.
-This guide will explain the difference between the two and how to use one or both of them.

-## Server Side Rendering

 Server Side Rendering (SSR) is the process of rendering a component on the server and sending the HTML markup to the client.
 The client then hydrates the markup into a fully interactive component.

+Ther are usually two different flavors of SSR to be considered:

+- Non-streaming SSR
-In traditional SSR configurations, the entire page is rendered on the server and sent to the client in one single HTML request, including the serialized data the application needs to hydrate on the client.
+  - The entire page is rendered on the server and sent to the client in one single HTML request, including the serialized data the application needs to hydrate on the client.
+- Streaming SSR
+  - The critical first paint of the page is rendered on the server and sent to the client in one single HTML request, including the serialized data the application needs to hydrate on the client
+  - The rest of the page is then streamed to the client as it is rendered on the server.

+This guide will explain how to implement both flavors of SSR with TanStack Router!

+## Non-Streaming SSR

+Non-Streaming server-side rendering is the classic process of rendering the markup for your entire application page on the server and sending the completed HTML markup (and data) to the client.
+The client then hydrates the markup into a fully interactive application again.

-To make this process simple, use the following utilities:
+To implement non-streaming SSR with TanStack Router, you will need to do the following utilities:

-- The `@tanstack/react-start/server` package
-  - `StartServer`
+- `StartServer` from `@tanstack/react-start/server`
   - e.g. `<StartServer router={router} />`
   - Rendering this component in your server entry will render your application and also automatically handle application-level hydration/dehydration and implement the `Wrap` component option on `Router`
-- The `@tanstack/react-start/client` package
-  - `StartClient`
+- `StartClient` from `@tanstack/react-start/client`
   - e.g. `<StartClient router={router} />`
   - Rendering this component in your client entry will render your application and also automatically implement the `Wrap` component option on `Router`
-  - `DehydrateRouter`
+- `DehydrateRouter` from `@tanstack/react-start/client`
   - e.g. `<DehydrateRouter />`
   - Render this component **inside your application** to embed the router's dehydrated data into the application.

 ### Router Creation